BscherpingGitHub/HomeworkWK1/README.md

 - What are some limitations of this dataset?

  These are only based off launch dates and donations.
 There are more factors to making a play or show successful when dealing with fundraisers.
 A big part of reaching a fundraiser goal deals with awareness and presentation.
-People will invest into a fundraiser that would appeal to them.
-This will need more information on the audience to determine the age range to be as appealing as possible.
+People invest in fundraisers that appeal to them.
+This dataset needs more information on the audience to determine the age range to be as appealing as possible.

 - What are some other possible tables and/or graphs that we could create?